FrankGrimm/node-germansentiment/README.md

 options.normalizetokens: true (default)/false - Use lowercase tokens in all cases (otherwise lookup will be case-sensitive

+options.normalizescore: true (default)/false - Normalize scoring results to the interval [-1:1] (only applies if the wordlist doesn't already contain normalized values)

 ### Test script

 To run some tests on the included analysis, simply run: